Probabilistic quantum algorithm for Lyapunov equations and matrix inversion: Approximation error for Lyapunov equations

 which can be verified by plugging it back in Eq.~\eqref{eq:cont_time_lyapunov_app}.
 We approximate this integral in the domain $[0, L]$ using the left Riemann sum.
 We discretize the interval using $\frac{L}{\Delta}$, which is assumed to be an integer, and intervals of size $\Delta>0$:

-Suppose that we have a quantum state preparation circuit for $B$ and a block-encoding circuit for $e^{\Delta A}$.
-We can implement the CP map $\mathcal{E} (\cdot) = e^{\Delta A} \cdot e^{\Delta A^\dag}$ by executing the block-encoding circuit, measuring the ancilla, and post-selecting.
+Suppose that we have a quantum state-preparation circuit for $B$ and a block-encoding circuit for $e^{\Delta A}$.
+We can implement the CP map $\mathcal{E} (\cdot) = e^{\Delta A} \,\cdot \, e^{\Delta A^\dag}$ by executing the block-encoding circuit, measuring the ancilla, and postselecting.
 For the coefficients, we want to use Eq.~\eqref{eq:constant_coefficients_app} and $T = \frac{L}{\Delta} - 1$ so that the expected output state is

 which is the normalized version of Eq.~\eqref{eq:riemann_sum_app}.
 Let us introduce some notation for the calculations in this section.
 We define

 We are now ready to prove the theorem: we find the value of the parameters $L$ and $\Delta$ such that the expected output state is $\epsilon$-close to the normalized solution in trace distance.
 Since $B$ is positive semidefinite, we have $B = C C^\dag$ for some $C$.
 Then the integrand can be written in the form $(e^{tA} C)(e^{tA}C)^\dag$ and it is also positive semidefinite (similarly for the summation).
 It follows that both $\mathcal{I}(L)$ and $\mathcal{S}(L)$ are positive semidefinite, and, in turn, we have